iandunn/compassionate-comments/readme.md

 Google's free [Perspective API](https://www.perspectiveapi.com/) is used to determine the characteristics of the comment, which means that all comments will be sent to their servers for analysis.
 You can optionally request that they not store your comments for their future research.

-The inspiration for this comes from Tristan Harris' TED talk about [designing technology to reflect human values](https://www.youtube.com/watch?v=D55ctBYF3AY) and [ReThink](http://www.rethinkwords.com/).
+The inspiration for this comes from Tristan Harris' TED talk about [designing technology to reflect human values](https://www.youtube.com/watch?v=D55ctBYF3AY) and from [ReThink](http://www.rethinkwords.com/).

 ## Example